Can you help the group…?

 c) type out short, printed articles into word documents.
 The former can sometimes be difficult to read.
 And the typed version is “searchable”, the printed version not.
 Here’s an example by Mark Regan:

 Fire broke out in the cooperage department of the Green Island Cement Works, Hunghom, at about eight o’clock last evening.
 When the brigades from the Kowloon Dockland Yau-ma-ti Police Station arrived the flames were burning furiously and had a good grip on the building.
 The fire-boat also arrived..

 d) translate short documents.
-We now have someone translating Chinese, one Japanese, one Portuguese and one French.
-If you can offer any of these, especially Chinese , or any others it would be very helpful…
+We now have two people translating Chinese, one Japanese, one Portuguese and one French.
+If you can offer any of these, especially Chinese , or any other languages it would be very helpful…